-The Swinburne Law School recently celebrated the launch of law lecturer, Roger Hawthorn’s book on the untold story of the Greek island of Lemnos.
+The Swinburne Law School recently celebrated the launch of lecturer, Roger Hawthorn’s book about the Greek island of Lemnos.

 Until now, a comprehensive history and guide book about the island has been lacking.
 The book brings together for the first time all the elements of the distant past and of today.